vlado/rails_db_info/README.md

 ## Todo / Ideas

 - [ ] Improve CSS
 - [ ] Add small bar (like miniprofiler has) at top of the page or add key listener(s).
 When triggered it would show database info.
-For example you are working on UsersController and when you press Cmd+D you users table info slides down.
+For example you are working on UsersController and when you press Cmd+D users table info slides down.

+Contributions welcome :)

 ## Contributing